 Retainers don't just keep your teeth straight for developmental reasons; they help in other ways, too.
 The Boston University Henry M. Goldman School of Dental Medicine says a misaligned bite can hinder your speech, cause harmful wear on tooth enamel, and create the possibility of joint problems.
 How does a retainer work to curb these issues?
 Once your braces come off and your teeth are aligned, a retainer helps keep your bite in place so that these types of dental problems don't crop up down the line.

 Who Should Wear One

 As the Mayo Clinic notes, your teeth are set in a bone, which is a living, changing tissue.
 Retainers help to hold the teeth in place in the jaw in their new position.
 Anyone who has had braces will need to wear a retainer for a certain period of time.
-Because your teeth are always shifting by their nature, a retainer helps maintain the new alignment and correct bite.
-Keep in mind that a correct bite offsets great oral care, and your best solution is wearing your retainer according to your orthodontist's instructions.
-Some orthodontists recommend that people their retainers indefinitely, at least at night.
+As your teeth are constantly shifting by their very nature, a retainer helps maintain the new alignment and correct bite.
+Keep in mind that a correct bite goes hand-in-hand with great oral care; always wear your retainer according to your orthodontist's instructions.
+Some orthodontists recommend that people wear their retainers indefinitely, at least at night.

 Proper upkeep of your retainer is equally important.
-After you've finished brushing with your Colgate® 360°® Total® Advanced Floss-Tip Bristles toothbrush, be sure to gently brush and rinse your retainer every day.
+After you've finished brushing your teeth, be sure to gently brush and rinse your retainer every day.

 You've worked hard to achieve straight teeth and a proper bite.
-Having received instructions on how to wear your retainer in those first few months or years, follow up with and consult both your dentist and orthodontist as you needs change along the way.
+In addition to following your orthodontist's instructions on wearing your retainer in those first few months or years, you should remember to follow up with and consult both your dentist and orthodontist on a regular basis, as your needs change along the way.